iexcloud/docs/source/getting-started/getting-started-with-an-example-dataset.md

     ![](./getting-started-with-an-example-dataset/sample-appl-dataset-overview.png)

-    **Milestone alert!** In just **four clicks**, you loaded data, defined the data's types and its unique time series compatible index, and generated its auto-documented API!
-Let's get some data, next.
+    **Milestone alert!** You just loaded data, defined the data's types and its unique time series compatible index, and generated its auto-documented API!
+Let's access the data, next.

-4. In your dataset overview, get your dataset's last record by clicking the **Example Request** URL.
+1. In your dataset overview, get your dataset's last record by clicking the **Example Request** URL.
 The URL opens in a new browser tab and the dataset data response (in JSON) appears.

     ![](./getting-started-with-an-example-dataset/sample-appl-execute-query.png)

-In only a few minutes, you loaded data into the IEX Cloud Apperate and retrieved it using an auto-generated RESTful API!
-It's just that easy to get data to your app!!
+You just loaded data into the IEX Cloud Apperate and retrieved it using an auto-generated RESTful API!
+It's just that easy to get data to your apps!!

 **Bonus step - visit your API docs** by clicking **Open API Docs** in your dataset's overview page.
-Your API docs open in a new tab.
+Your API docs structure appears.

 ![](./getting-started-with-an-example-dataset/sample-appl-dataset-api-docs.png)

-Your auto-documented dataset is ready for consumption.
+> **Tip:** You can document your dataset properties in the schema editor.
+To edit your dataset schema, click **Edit Schema** in the dataset's overview page.

 Congratulations on making data available using a dataset!

 ## What's Next

-Now that you are familiar with creating a dataset from the sample data, you can create datasets using your own data from a [file](../migrating-and-importing-data/loading-data-from-a-file.md) (e.g., from a CSV, JSON, or JSONL file) or from a [URL](../migrating-and-importing-data/loading-data-from-a-url.md).
-You can also add more data to your datasets (click **Ingest data**) in the dataset overview or modify data via the dataset's **Database** page.
+Now that you are familiar with creating a dataset from the sample data, you can create datasets using your own data.
+See [Migrating and Importing Data](../migrating-and-importing-data.md) for details.

-Interested in creating datasets programmatically?
-Check out [Apperate API Basics](../interacting-with-your-data/apperate-api-basics.md).

 Want to learn more about creating and managing datasets?
 Read [Understanding Datasets](../managing-your-data/understanding-datasets.md).

-Want to get more teammates involved?
-[Add them to your team](../administration/managing-users.md).
+Otherwise, learn how to write a record to Apperate, just as you would write from an application, and then fetch that record.
+See [Writing and Fetching a Record](./writing-and-fetching-a-record.md)

 ---
 [Go to Docs Home](https://github.com/iexcloud/docs/blob/main/README.md)